+Leadership Program

-Leadership Program: Students are encouraged to volunteer within SEDO, ADU and the outside community whilst also working with corporates through crossgenerational working and CSR initiatives.
+Students are encouraged to volunteer in SEO, ADU and the outside community while also working with corporates through cross-generational working and CSR initiatives.
 Several tiers of 'leaders' are supported and will be given rewards through training, development, university exchange and International volunteering opportunities.

-Throughout SEDO's several development, leadership and empowerment programs students are given the opportunity to make informed and pro-active decisions therefore implementing positive change in their own lives, healthily spilling over into their ADU community.
-By empowering and enriching our students SEDO assist the faculty and administration by helping students' create their best self.
+Throughout SEO's several developments, leadership and empowerment programs students are given the opportunity to make informed and proactive decisions, therefore, implementing positive change in their own lives, healthily spilling over into their ADU community.
+By empowering and enriching our students SEO assist the faculty and administration by helping students' create their best self.

-SEDO strives to become a leading model of innovative and creative approaches for student-centered initiatives as we deliberately grow to meet the expanding needs of our splendidly diverse student body and greater community.
+SEO strives to become a leading model of innovative and creative approaches for student-centered initiatives as we deliberately grow to meet the expanding needs of our splendidly diverse student body and the greater community